-Written for Daily Hive by Codi Lynn, Creative Wife & Joyful Worker, and Keisha, Loving Littles Blog, motherhood bloggers located in the Fraser Valley.
-They both have a passion for supporting local and sharing those adventures through Instagram.
+Written for Daily Hive by Codi Lynn, Creative Wife & Joyful Worker, a lifestyle creator located in the Fraser Valley.
+She loves to share her passion for local business and adventure through Instagram and guest articles.

 Located right off of Highway 1, you can easily find the Chilliwack Sunflower Festival.
 When walking onto the property you’ll likely have your breath taken away.
 Sunflowers on sunflowers on sunflower, right next to the most dahlias you’ll ever see.
 If you want flowers, this is the spot!
 Not to mention their mountain view backdrop is beyond stunning.

 Cost: $7.00 – $15.00 (prices vary for age and weekend/weekday pricing)

 Sunflowers everywhere!
 You will likely see them when driving along Highway 1 from Abbotsford to Chilliwack.
 Rows on rows of Sunflowers.

 With the purchase of your tickets it included upick flowers.
 Come and enjoy all the photo opportunities along the front of the field and leave with your hands filled with fresh but blooms.

 Cost: $10.50 (includes upick sunflowers)